European air quality · 28 countries · EEA e-Reporting

 What is PlainAirQuality?

-PlainAirQuality is a free, independent data portal published by Kiznis Studio.
+PlainAirQuality is a free, independent data portal.
 We synthesize air-quality observations from the European Environment Agency (EEA), Copernicus Atmosphere Monitoring Service (CAMS), and national agencies (UBA Germany, ADEME France, ISPRA Italy, GIOS Poland, Defra UK, etc.) for 28 European countries.
 Coverage includes PM2.5, PM10, NO2, ozone (O3), SO2, CO, and benzene.
 Every page cites the underlying source dataset and the regulatory benchmark (WHO 2021 guideline, EU Ambient Air Quality Directive limit value).

 Where does the data come from?

 Three primary sources.
-(1) The European Environment Agency Air Quality e-Reporting database (EEA AQ e-Reporting), which aggregates ~5,000 official monitoring stations across EEA member countries under Directive 2008/50/EC.
+(1) The European Environment Agency Air Quality e-Reporting database (EEA AQ e-Reporting), which aggregates thousands of official monitoring stations across EEA member countries under Directive 2008/50/EC.
 (2) Copernicus Atmosphere Monitoring Service (CAMS) reanalysis for satellite-derived background concentrations and exposure mapping.
-(3) National agency portals — UBA (Umweltbundesamt, Germany), ADEME (France), ISPRA (Italy), GIOS (Poland), Defra (UK), and others — for the highest-frequency station feeds.
+(3) National agency portals, UBA (Umweltbundesamt, Germany), ADEME (France), ISPRA (Italy), GIOS (Poland), Defra (UK), and others, for the highest-frequency station feeds.
 All data is published under European Open Data licenses (CC-BY 4.0 or equivalent).

 What pollutants do you track?